 So you’ve survived your first few days in Kathmandu but now it’s time to explore this beautiful and chaotic city!
-It has a lot to offer, from amazing food to handmade craft stores, temples and stupas to parks and rivers.
+It has a lot to offer, amazing food and handmade craft stores, temples and stupas, parks and rivers.

 All of these things are (just about) within walking distance of Thamel, but it’s very easy to catch a tuk-tuk, taxi or even a local bus to visit those things further away.

 This is probably where you’re sleeping if you’re a backpacker or a hippy or just want to be around the action.
 It’s where you’ll find all the best bars and restaurants (along with some terrible ones), all the shops selling hippy pants and hiking gear, the supermarkets selling snacks, and the hostels and a few nice hotels.
 It’s mostly pedestrianised so you can walk through without fear of being hit by a car, but you still need to watch out for motorbikes and rickshaws.
 It’s busy, dirty and chaotic but you’ll love it!
 If you want to explore it without the crowds then just head out any time before 9am and it’s almost deserted.

 Swayambhunath (the Monkey Temple)